SugerSenpai/AdventOfCode2022/README.md

 <br>Here are the ressources I used when I was stuck:
 - Day 7 : https://www.youtube.com/watch?v=ZPM5xclRInk
 - Day 12 : https://github.com/jonathanpaulson/AdventOfCode/blob/master/2022/12.py

+I will be stopping from day 13 onwards, since I frankly don't have much time due to private circumstances and uni projects